Adjusting build options

 idf.py menuconfig

-Use the curses UI to browse GhostESP Options → GhostESP Features and any other menus you need.
-When finished, save and exit menuconfig.
+Use the menu to browse GhostESP Options → GhostESP Features.
+Save and exit when finished.

 Enabling NFC features